Learn Music and Audio Production | iZotope Tips and Tutorials

 MIDI (pronounced mid-e) stands for Music Instrument Digital Interface.
 It’s a mouthful when called by its full name, and 99% of the time you’ll hear the acronym being used instead.
 In a nutshell, MIDI is a specific language that your software and hardware instruments understand.
 We speak to our instruments by sending them MIDI data and they respond by doing our musical bidding.

 Like your refrigerator or your cell phone, the way MIDI data functions is a mystery to most people.
 Basically, it just works.
 That is, until it doesn’t or you want to do something specific with it.
-In this piece, we’ll take a look at what MIDI data is and how the data flows through device chains on your tracks.
+In this piece, we’ll take a look at what MIDI data is and how the data flows through device chains on your tracks before you start the mixing and mastering process.

 Back in the late 1970s and early 1980s, synthesizers were a thing.
 When I say "thing" I mean, the thing as far as music technology was concerned.
 This was pre DAWs, pre software instruments, pre MIDI controllers.
 There were lots of different developers and manufacturers creating new and exciting hardware synthesizers, all of which had similar functionality but worked in their own way.
 This made it really complex for users, since there was no standard.
 It also made it difficult to get different pieces of gear to interface with each other.